algebraist/resume/README.md

 # Shameel Arafin's Resume

 These are in LaTeX.
+There is an executive resumé, and a technical resumé, in the folders /executive and /technical.

-Look for .pdf files in the /long and /short folders, for a long resume and short resume (1 page), respectively.
+Look for .pdf files in the /long and /short folders, for a long resumé and short resumé (1 page), respectively.